AngleProtocol/merkl-docs/integrate-merkl/integrate-merkl-to-your-app/README.md

 * Amounts: `[data["<chain on which you want to claim>"].tokenData["<Address of the token you want to claim>"].accumulated]`
 * Proofs: `[data["<chain on which you want to claim>"].tokenData["<Address of the token you want to claim>"].proofs]`

-You can get the Merkl Distributor contract abi [here](https://etherscan.io/address/0x22b0ac22d5d58f05873e470bca5db7ceb5c47f5e#code) (same ABI on all chains)
+You can get the Merkl Distributor contract abi [here](https://etherscan.io/address/0x22b0ac22d5d58f05873e470bca5db7ceb5c47f5e#code).
+It is the same ABI on all chains.

 **Claiming user rewards**